 Map - Study the map if this is a new hike, and read the recent trip reports.
 It's important to know the trail and conditions before you head out.

-Emergency Blanket - These can also be used for signalling.
+Emergency Blanket - These can also be used for signaling.

 Additional items for Fall and Winter hikes